Viviane Lomelin Looks Super Hot In A Tiny Black Dress On Instagram

-Mexican model Viviane Lomelin recently took to her Instagram page and posted a hot picture through which she proved that she can pull off all types of looks with perfect ease.
+Mexican model Viviane Lomelin recently took to her Instagram page and posted a hot picture, which proved that she can pull off all types of looks with perfect ease.

-In the snap, the stunner could be seen rocking a tiny, black ruched dress that featured a low-cut, off-the-shoulder sweetheart neckline.
-The dress — which had large red flowers and chains printed all over it — not only accentuated the model’s enviable curves but it also enabled her to show off an ample amount of cleavage.
-That’s not all, but the short dress also allowed her to flaunt a glimpse of her sexy legs.
+In the snap, the stunner was rocking a tiny black ruched dress that featured a low-cut, off-the-shoulder sweetheart neckline.
+The dress — which had large red flowers and chains printed all over it — not only accentuated the model’s enviable curves, but it also enabled her to show off an ample amount of cleavage.
+The short dress also allowed her to flaunt a glimpse of her sexy legs.

 In terms of her beauty looks, Viviane opted for a full face of makeup to ramp up the glamour.
 The application featured an ivory foundation, light-pink blusher that perfectly accentuated her cheekbones, a soft, cherry-colored lipstick, and gray eyeshadow.
-She finished off her makeup application with heavily lined eyes, a thick coat of mascara and well-defined brows.
-The stunner also painted her perfectly-manicured nails with a nude polish.
+She finished off her makeup application with heavily lined eyes, a thick coat of mascara, and well-defined brows.
+The stunner also painted her perfectly manicured nails with a nude polish.

 She wore her blond tresses in a very stylish manner by tying a few strands in a braid while leaving the rest in soft, romantic curls.
 Finally, she allowed her hair to fall freely over her shoulders.

-Since her outfit was glamorous as it is, the model decided to go with very little jewelry, comprising a delicate gold pendant and a silver pendant.
+Since her outfit was already glamorous, the model decided to go with very little jewelry, featuring only a delicate gold pendant and a silver pendant.

 To the delight of her fans, she posted not one, not two, but three pictures from the same photoshoot, striking a different pose in each one of them.

-In the first picture, Viviane could be seen striking a side pose.
-She folded one of her arms over her chest while used the other hand to lightly touch her face.
+In the first picture, Viviane was striking a side pose.
+She folded one of her arms over her chest while she used the other hand to lightly touch her face.
 She flashed a smile and closed her eyes.
-In the second one, she struck a frontal pose, crossed both her arms over her chest and closed her eyes.
-In the third and final picture, the model was featured striking a pose quite similar to the first one, but in this particular picture, she did not touch her face and looked away from the camera.
+In the second pic, she struck a frontal pose, crossed both her arms over her chest and closed her eyes.

+In the third and final picture, the model was featured striking a pose similar to the first one, but in this particular shot, she did not touch her face and looked away from the camera.

-As of this writing, the pictures have amassed more than 84,000 likes and above 1,500 comments which shows that the model is very popular on the photo-sharing website.
+As of this writing, the pictures have amassed more than 84,000 likes and over 1,500 comments which shows that the model is very popular on the photo-sharing website.

-Apart from her fans and followers, the snap was also liked by many of Viviane’s fellow models and influencers.
-These included fellow Mexican hottie Yuliett Torres and tattoo model Jackie Janzer.
+Apart from her fans and followers, the snap was also liked by many of Viviane’s fellow models and influencers, including fellow Mexican hottie Yuliett Torres and tattoo model Jackie Janzer.